gardehal/embedded-systems/projects/dumb-door/dumb-door.md

   - Integrate accepelrator into circuits and diagram
   - buy one an test https://www.digitalimpuls.no/adafruit/144438/lis3dh-trippel-axe-akselerometer--plus-2g-4g-8g-16g
   - Where does it sit physically in the brain?
 Breadboard full.
 Add small breadboard due to pins? otherwise just wires tied to board
+- Status LED should continue to blink during setup

 ## Circuit Diagram